John Wilkes Booth: Reaction and pursuit

 While Lincoln's funeral train was in New York City on April 24, Lieutenant Edward P. Doherty was dispatched from Washington at 2 p.m. with a detachment of 26 Union soldiers from the 16th New York Cavalry Regiment to capture Booth in Virginia, accompanied by Lieutenant Colonel Everton Conger, an intelligence officer assigned by Lafayette Baker.
 The detachment steamed 70 mi down the Potomac River on the boat John S. Ide, landing at Belle Plain, Virginia, at 10 pm.

 The pursuers crossed the Rappahannock River and tracked Booth and Herold to Richard H. Garrett's farm, about 2 mi south of Port Royal, Virginia.
 Booth and Herold had been led to the farm on April 24 by William S. Jett, a former private in the 9th Virginia Cavalry, whom they had met before crossing the Rappahannock.
 The Garretts were unaware of Lincoln's assassination; Booth was introduced to them as "James W. Boyd", a Confederate soldier, they were told, who had been wounded in the Siege of Petersburg and was returning home.

 Garrett's 11-year-old son Richard was an eyewitness to the event.
 In later years, he became a Baptist minister and widely lectured on the events of Booth's demise at his family's farm.
 In 1921, Garrett's lecture was published in the Confederate Veteran as the "True Story of the Capture of John Wilkes Booth."

-According to his account, Booth and Herold arrived at the Garretts' farm, located on the road to, and close to, Bowling Green, around 3 p.m. on Monday afternoon.
+According to his account, Booth and Herold arrived at the Garretts' farm, located on the road close to Bowling Green, around 3 p.m. on Monday afternoon.
 Confederate mail delivery had ceased with the collapse of the Confederacy, he explained, so the Garretts were unaware of Lincoln's assassination.
 After having dinner with the Garretts that evening, Booth learned of the surrender of Johnston's army, the last Confederate armed force of any size.
 Its capitulation meant that the Civil War was unquestionably over and Booth's attempt to save the Confederacy by Lincoln's assassination had failed.
 The Garretts also finally learned of Lincoln's death and the substantial reward for Booth's capture.

 Booth, said Garrett, displayed no reaction other than to ask if the family would turn in the fugitive should they have the opportunity.
 Still not aware of their guest's true identity, one of the older Garrett sons offered that they might, if only because they needed the money.
-The next day, Booth told the Garretts that he intended to reach Mexico, drawing a route on a map of theirs.
+The next day, Booth told the Garretts that he intended to reach Mexico, drawing a route on a map.
 Biographer Theodore Roscoe said of Garrett's account, "Almost nothing written or testified in respect to the doings of the fugitives at Garrett's farm can be taken at face value.
 Nobody knows exactly what Booth said to the Garretts, or they to him."